Joe Courtney (politician): Tenure

 In August 2009, Courtney was criticized for holding a teleconference with voters about health care instead of an in-person town hall.
 Richard Hanley, graduate journalism director at Quinnipiac University, complained that part of Courtney's job "is to wade into the muck of the process as it is, not as we would like it to be."

 Courtney has branded himself as bipartisan and has blamed various government crises on failure to "support a real compromise."
 In 2012, he said that though recent budget cuts to education were a "little heavy" and the Budget Control Act "ham-handed," he voted for them in a spirit of compromise.
 "It took guys like me to cross the aisle and make sure we didn't fall off the tracks there as a country," Courtney said.

 After seeing Steven Spielberg's film Lincoln in February 2013, Courtney wrote Spielberg a letter pointing out that although the film showed Connecticut House members voting against the 13th Amendment, which abolished slavery, in fact the state's entire congressional delegation had supported the amendment.
 He asked Spielberg for some kind of acknowledgment of the error, perhaps on the DVD.
 "It's important that people be aware who saw this movie that we were a state that lost soldiers, were staunch supporters of Lincoln in both elections and, in the case of the Democrat from New Haven, actually voted against his party in support of the amendment," said Courtney, who made his letter public.
 "The state's good name, I personally feel, was tarnished a bit."
 His criticism, in the words of the Washington Post, "played well back home in Connecticut", where it occasioned "a number of grateful newspaper editorials", but "set off alarms in showbiz circles: Ballots had just gone out to Oscar voters.
 Was the congressman trying to influence the Academy Awards in favor of another contender?"
 The Post noted that "Courtney had a debt to Ben Affleck", who had campaigned for him and whose film Argo was up against Lincoln for Best Picture.

 In March 2015, after receiving two phone calls at home from scammers impersonating IRS agents demanding payment of owed taxes, Courtney warned his constituents to be wary of such scams.

 A golf game Courtney played with President Obama was highlighted on NPR in June 2015.

 In response to purported Republican hostility toward Muslims, Democratic National Committee Vice Chair Debbie Wasserman Schultz urged Democratic members of Congress to invite Muslims as their guests to Obama's State of the Union address in January 2016.
 Accordingly, Courtney invited Mohammed Qureshi, president of the Baitul Aman Mosque, an Ahmadiyya house of worship in Connecticut.
 The invitation garnered considerable media attention.

+On September 19, 2025, Courtney was one of 95 Democrats in Congress who joined all of their Republican colleagues in voting to honor the life and legacy of far-right political activist Charlie Kirk.